Durham-Adaptive-Optics/daoBase/docs/source/logging.rst

     logger.Error("error log");
     logger.critical("critical log");

-Note that the trace and debug logs are omitted as the default severity threshold is the ``INFO`` level, thus filtering out lower-severity messages.
+By default, the trace and debug logs will be omitted from the output as the default severity threshold is the ``INFO`` level and thus lower-severity messages are filtered out.
 The threshold can be adjusted at runtime depending on the desired granularity of the output, as shown below:

 .. code-block:: cpp